Esthetician (Facial) Client Intake Form

 Although “esthetician” and “aesthetician” sound the same and both involve skin care, they are two different professions with different training and qualifications.
 An esthetician focuses on cosmetic treatments, while aestheticians specialize in medical treatments.

-Estheticians work either independently or at spas, salons, or resorts and provide services such as:
+Estheticians work either independently or at spas, salons, or resorts and provide cosmetic services, including the following:

 • Cleansing and exfoliation